 Tulip Tour - Amsterdam to Bruges - 8 day

-Belgium, Netherlands Bike + Barge Tours
+Belgium, Netherlands Bike + Boat Tours

 Come see the beautiful spring flowers of this famous cycling route!

-- Tour Type
+-

 Overview

 From Holland to Belgium by Bike and Boat!
 This lovely tulip tour showcases Tulips, lovely old Dutch towns like Dordrecht and Gouda, and the color that is Holland in Springtime.
 Crossing the border to Belgium takes you to the Belgian pearls of Antwerp, Ghent, and romantic, medieval Bruges.
-This would not be a tulip themed bike and boat tour without a visit to the world-famous Keukenhof, the world's garden.
-The theme for 2020 is "A World of Colors".
-You will agree!

 Highlights